Costco

 Overview

-Costco's e-commerce marketing department was looking for someone who could do HTML/CSS but also do design work, and I was hired to fill that niche role.
+Costco's e-commerce marketing department was looking for someone who could do both HTML/CSS and design work, and I was hired to fill that niche role.

-I worked on various projects, both short term and long term, creating enticing banners for products to redesigning and coding long-term campaign assets.
-My knowledge and expertise was sought to pitch ideas that could affect the entiriety of the site, or by other departments to help solve front-end development issues.
+I worked on various projects, both short term and long term.
+I helped art direct campaigns, create enticing banners for products or sales, and redesigned and coded long-term campaign assets and site-wide components.
+My knowledge and expertise was sought to pitch ideas that could affect the entiriety of the site, or by other departments to help solve UX issues.

 Deliverables